liquidprompt/liquidprompt/docs/config.rst

 ``.zshrc``), or set in a Liquidprompt config file.

 .. note::
-   Config variables set in a config file take precence over variables set in the environment or on the command line.
+   Config variables set in a config file take precedence over variables set in the environment or on the command line.
 Setting a config option on the command line, then running :func:`lp_activate` will overwrite that option with the value from the config file, if it is set there.